FusionAuth/fusionauth-site/site/_posts/2020-09-08-announcing-fusionauth-1-19.md

 If you are using FusionAuth as an [auth bottleneck](/blog/2020/07/08/auth-and-the-bottleneck-architecture), you may want to let users proceed directly to their third party identity provider, rather than have them see the FusionAuth login page initially.
 Doing so makes for a more pleasant user auth experience.

 This is now an option using login page hinting.
 Configure it for certain domains or by passing request parameters and your users will proceed directly to their third party identity provider.

+If you want to send a user directly to an IdP, append the `idp_hint` parameter.
+It might look like `idp_hint=f318afe5-84d9-44ac-a32c-8a3d270e6d45` where the GUID is the identity provider id to which the browser should be redirected.
+If you'd rather have FusionAuth do the mapping, use the `login_hint` parameter, which like look like `login_hint=example.com`.
+If you have configured an identity provider to manage `example.com`, FusionAuth will forward to that identity provider's page.

 ### Import those refresh tokens